-Llyn Dubach sits above the town of Blaenau Ffestiniog, beyond the slate tips of some the oldest quarries in the region.
+Llyn Dubach sits above the town of Blaenau Ffestiniog, beyond the slate tips of some of the oldest quarries in the region.
+Now the quarries have long been silent Llyn Dubach has developed its character - particularly during heavy rain when the water can thunder down the hillside into the lake!
 Though surrounded by the remains of heavy industry and not too far from civilisation, this seven-acre lake offers excellent sport fishing in dramatic surroundings.
-Now the quarries have long been silent Llyn Dubach has developed its own character - particularly during heavy rain when the water can thunder down the hillside into the lake!

-Created for the purposes of working the nearby Graig Ddu mill, the lake betrays its origins with a large stone structure that divides into two distinct parts.
-The southern edge of the smaller water is partly obstructed by weed and lilies.
+Created to work the nearby Graig Ddu mill, the lake betrays its origins with a large stone structure that divides into two distinct parts.
+Weeds and lilies partly obstruct the southern edge of the minor water.
 Both features can make for interesting choices in targeting fish.
-The northern edge of the larger water backs onto a rising hill that can make casting more challenging and shelters the lake from a north-east wind.
+The northern edge of the larger water backs onto a rising hill that can make casting more challenging and shelter the lake from a northeast wind.
 The water is otherwise unrestricted all the way around, though the awkward nature of the bank means wading is a preferred option.

 Permits can be purchased online and from the following locations:

 Siop Antur Stiniog,

 This 16-acre lake lies halfway between the Manod Mawr and Manod Bach mountains, above the town to the East.
 Fishing i...

 Two lakes, one ten acres, the other five.

 Both lakes are thirty-minute walk from the lay-by at the top of the Crimea...